Written by: Bogdan Patru

 In this case, there is only one solution…

 If you’ve never used one before or you’ve never even heard of VPNs until now, it’s time to do some research.
+Start with our beginner’s guide to VPNs for a goo breakdown of the main concepts.

 The servers are spread around the world, which means that the likelihood of you being tracked down and shut off is slim to irrelevant.
 Take NordVPN, for example.
 It has over 4000 servers operating in over 60 countries.
 The possibilities are endless.